This chicken soup risotto is a tasty traditional cretan dish. Serve it for a hearty, gluten free, dinner, or for a more formal occasion.

 But the thing that struck me the most was the number of guests.
 OMG!
 Usually the guests end up being between two hundred and five hundred people (yes, I said 500).
 And of course, after the ceremony someone must feed all of these people…

 At the wedding reception a lot of traditional appetizers are served.
 Fried meatballs, ntolmadakia ( vine leaves stuffed with minced meat and rice), eggplant rolls stuffed with cheese in tomato sauce, salads, cheese plates and more.
 The mains usually include some kind of roast meat (pork or lamb) with baked potatoes and a risotto that is made with meat broth from goat, chicken or both.
 Again, here the rice has the symbolic meaning of longevity and abundance.
-After the mains follows the wedding cake, fruits and other traditional sweets such as sweet Cretan bread, kserotigana (honey-drizzled nut-sprinkled fried dough), white almond cookies and other…
+After the mains follows the wedding cake, fruits and other traditional sweets such as sweet Cretan bread, kserotigana (honey-drizzled nut-sprinkled fried dough), almond snow cookies and lots more!

-As I said, this risotto can be made with chicken broth only, and that’s also the way my mom makes it.
+As I said, this Greek chicken soup risotto can be made with chicken broth only, and that’s also the way my mom makes it.
 She uses a whole chicken cut in pieces for a stronger broth- you can do it this way also if you want.
 I, for better presentation, decided to use only chicken drumsticks and intensify the broth with chicken bones or a bouillon.
 After the drumsticks have been cooked through you can clean the end of the bone with a towel for a cleaner look.
 The stock and the lemon zest give this risotto a splendid taste.
 Just don’t overdo it with the zest because it may get a little bitter.
 If it does, just add an additional teaspoon of sugar.

 This dish may seem a little complicated and with a lot of steps, but when you get the hang of it, it’s really simple: you just make some chicken soup, cook the rice with the liquid, sauté the meat for extra flavor and color and you’re done.
 Pat yourself on the back and start eating!